learn-co-curriculum/files-and-filetypes-readme/README.md

 Whoa.

 Computers' thoughts are usually shown as 1's and 0's.
 This is called _binary code_.
-When computers write things down, they write them down in files in _their_ language, _binary_.
+When computers write things down, they often write them down in files in _their_ language, _binary_.
 These files are _binary files_.

 Things in _binary_ files are images, music, and software programs.
 We create